Jordan Bowers: Personal life

 Bowers was born in 2003 to John and Tracy Bowers and has a sister named Felicity.
 She started gymnastics in 2005.

-Since 2021, Bowers has been in a relationship with Raydel Gamboa, a member of the Oklahoma Sooners men's gymnastics team.
+Since 2021, Bowers has been in a relationship with Raydel Gamboa, a former member of the Oklahoma Sooners men's gymnastics team.
 The couple announced their engagement in 2024.
 The pair were married on June 20, 2025.

 Gymnastics career

 2016–17

 Bowers began competing at the junior elite level in 2016, participating in both the American Classic and the P&G National Championships.

 2018

 Bowers was officially added to the junior national team after she was named to the team to compete at the 2018 Pacific Rim Gymnastics Championships alongside seniors Morgan Hurd, Grace McCallum, and Jordan Chiles and fellow juniors Kayla DiCello and Sunisa Lee.
 There she won gold in the team, junior all-around, and junior floor exercise finals.
 She won bronze on uneven bars.
 Bowers later competed at the Pan American Championships alongside Leanne Wong, Tori Tatum, and JaFree Scott from June 13–15 in Buenos Aires, Argentina.
 There the team won gold in the team final and individually Bowers won gold in the all-around, on uneven bars, and on floor exercise.
 Additionally she won bronze on the balance beam behind Zoé Allaire-Bourgie of Canada and compatriot Wong.

 On July 28 Bowers competed at the 2018 U.S. Classic.
 She finished third in the all-around behind Wong and DiCello after falling twice on floor exercise.
 She finished second on balance beam and uneven bars.
 Bowers traveled to Boston to compete in the 2018 U.S. Championships in August.
 She was one of the favorite to win the title based on her earlier victories in the all-around, but she struggled on the first day with multiple errors and finished in 17th place in the all-around on the first day.
 Bowers withdrew from the second day of competition, citing an injury sustained during training that had also hampered her on the first day of competition.
 Because she did not finish in the top six all-around, she was not automatically named to the national team.